leothewolf/iko/README.md

   <br>
 </div>

-# <p align="center">Iko Bot</p>

 ## 🔎 Overview
-Iko is a multipurpose discord bot.
+**Iko** is a multipurpose discord bot.
 Our aim is to provide all in one bot so you don't need to have multiple bots!

 **Some Notable Feature**
 + 🎫 <a href="https://github.com/leothewolf/iko/blob/main/ticket_system.md">Ticket System</a>